umbraco/rfcs/README.md

 # Umbraco RFCs

-A request for contribution is a detailed proposal for a significant change or new feature that will be reviewed and discussed by Umbraco HQ and community.
+A request for contribution (RFC) is a detailed proposal for a significant change or new feature that will be reviewed and discussed by Umbraco HQ and community.

 In using RFCs will:
 * enable individual contributors to help make decisions.